mehulbhat/Traffic_Signal_Prediction/Apendix.md

-# Apendix of the varioous traffic signals
+# Apendix of the various traffic signals

 The dataset consists of 43 different classes of images.
   Classes are as listed below: